NCBI-Codeathons/THE-ISOFORM-POTENTIAL-OF-THE-GENOME/docs/plan.md

 ### Zahin Islam
 1. Pass through all species' fasta sequences into Blast for nucleotide alignment
-* All data files copied into new folder "blastfasta"
+* All data files copied into new folder "fasta"
-* All files will be unzipped from .gz to .fasta since errors occured when running alignment
+* All files were unzipped from gunzip to fasta files and BlastX was run

 # Project 3
 ## Transcript conservation accross species